MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 ### Metrics

 Metrics, or *samples*, are a count of some aspect or resource in the system at a specific time, with one or more associated tags or dimensions.
 A single instance of a metric isn't useful in isolation, metrics should be captured over time.
 Consider which metrics you should record and how frequently.
-Data that is generated too often can impose a heavy load on the system, but infrequent data capture can cause you to miss the circumstances that lead to a significant event.
+Data that's generated too often can impose a heavy load on the system, but infrequent data capture can cause you to miss the circumstances that lead to a significant event.
 The appropriate frequency for capturing data might vary from metric to metric.
 For example, CPU usage on a server might vary significantly from second to second, but high usage only becomes an issue if it's consistent over many minutes.

 ### Information for correlating data